shunnnosukekawai/detectron2_customedata/FUNSD.md

 <img src="images/FUNSD/optuna_batch_size.png" width=400>

-Ther is the small diferrence between batch_sizes, so batch_size might not  have a great effect for AP50.
+There is a small difference in batch_sizes, so batch_size might not have a great effect for AP50.
-If you want to understand optuna more, check [this](https://optuna.readthedocs.io/en/latest/tutorial/first.html)
+To understand optuna more, check [here](https://optuna.readthedocs.io/en/latest/tutorial/first.html).

 ## Confirm the performance after optimization
-I fine tune agin by using the best parameters.
+I fine tune again by using the best parameters.

 ```
 from detectron2.engine import DefaultTrainer